-The last Monitoring Report submitted by a state agency is required to contain the final (actual) project cost and finish date.
+The last SPAR update submitted by the state agency is required to contain the final (actual) project cost and finish date.

-Finally, a state agency is required to provide to QAT, within 10 business days of receipt, any verification and validation report, or quality assurance report required to be produced for a major information resources project pursuant to a federal or state statute, rule, policy and or procedure.
-Other verification and validation reports, or quality assurance reports are required to be provided to QAT upon request (Texas General Appropriations Act, Article IX, Section 9.01(c), enacted by the 85th Legislature (2017)).
+Finally, a state agency is required to provide to QAT, within 10 business days of QAT request, any verification and validation report, or quality assurance report required to be produced for a major information resources project pursuant to a federal or state statute, rule, policy and or procedure.
+Other verification and validation reports, or quality assurance reports are required to be provided to QAT upon request (Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.01(c)).